 [ Venezuela is experiencing a double whammy of drought and low oil prices, which has lead to blackouts and inability to import food.
-I’ve only put one article below, here are other reports in the news.
+At this point the newspapers are saying that Venezuela has collapsed.

 Alice Friedemann www.energyskeptic.com author of “When Trucks Stop Running: Energy and the Future of Transportation, 2015, Springer]

 Sabrina Martín.
 April 27, 2016.
 Looting On the Rise As Venezuela Runs Out of Food, Electricity.
 PanAmPost.

 Food Producers Alert They Have Only 15 Days Left of Inventory amid Rampant Inflation

 “Despair and violence is taking over Venezuela.
 The economic crisis sweeping the nation means people have to withstand widespread shortages of staple products, medicine, and food.
 So when the Maduro administration began rationing electricity this week, leaving entire cities in the dark for up to 4 hours every day, discontent gave way to social unrest.